 (c) The post-closure monitoring and management of residual Environmental Effects.

-3. [The Council shall decide the amount of an Environmental Performance Guarantee in the Standard taking into account the recommendation of the Commission and Finance Committee.]
-The amount of an Environmental Performance Guarantee may be provided by way of instalments over a specified period according to the relevant Guidelines.
+3. The amount of an [Environmental Performance Guarantee] [Decommissioning Bond] may be provided by way of instalments over a specified period

 [3 bis.
-The Environmental Performance Bond shall take the form of a letter of credit or surety bond guaranteed by a financial institution with a long-term credit rating of AA- or better from Fitch Ratings, Moody’s or Standard & Poor and meeting the other financial criteria provided for in the Standard.]
+The [Environmental Performance Bond] [Decommissioning Bond] shall take the form of a letter of credit or surety bond guaranteed by a financial institution with a long-term credit rating of AA- or better from Fitch Ratings, Moody’s or Standard & Poor and meeting the other financial criteria provided for in the Standard.]

-4. The amount of the Environmental Performance Guarantee shall be reviewed and updated [annually by the Contractor]:
+4. The amount of the [Environmental Performance Guarantee] [Decommissioning Bond] shall be reviewed and updated [annually by the Contractor]:

 (a) Where the Closure Plan is updated in accordance with these regulations; or